shalu2424/Inheritance-projects/README.md

        \    /
          C

-If A and B both inherit from Object and C inherits from A and B, then C may not know which implementation to use**.
+If A and B both inherit from Object and C inherits from A and B, then C may not know which implementation to use.

-This is called the Diamond Problem (Diamond Ambiguity Problem)**.
+This is called the Diamond Problem (Diamond Ambiguity Problem).

-Because of this, Java does not allow multiple inheritance using classes**.
+Because of this, Java does not allow multiple inheritance using classes.

 ## 🔹 Hybrid Inheritance

-Hybrid Inheritance is a combination of two or more inheritance types**.
+Hybrid Inheritance is a combination of two or more inheritance types.

 Example: